 Happy start to the school year!
 Things are started off great and I attribute it to the diligent work ethic instilled by our parents and community here at Carrollton High School.
 As we start the school year I would like to encourage all of our students to practice for and try-out for our District Honor Band.
 The more of our students who strive for this goal, the better our band program will become.
 We have many people who are a part of our team and if our individuals set personal goals to better themselves, then we will achieve our group goals.

 Here is your opportunity to set a personal goal and discovering new ways to enjoy making music.
 The Georgia Music Educators Association (GMEA) sponsors a District Honor Band and an All-State Band annually to showcase the most talented students in each district and in the state of Georgia.
 Students are selected for participation by an extremely competitive audition process.
 They then participate in an honor band clinic consisting of Thursday, Friday, and Saturday which is conducted by a nationally recognized music educator.
 This event culminates in an unforgettable concert, which was prepared in only a few days!
 Additionally, students selected for All-State will have their name added to plaque that will hang outside Mr. Carr’s office.

 Parents often ask me about how a student can earn a scholarship in music for college.
 Colleges actively recruit the students who make the GMEA All-State similarly to how they recruit the top athletes in our state.
-Colleges and employers also highly value students who have participated in District Honor Band and All-State because it shows positive attributes in individual goal setting, high personal performance and achievement in an individually competitive setting, and the willingness to go above and beyond standard requirements.
+Colleges and employers also highly value students who have participated in District Honor Band and All-State because it shows positive attributes in individual goal setting, high personal performance and achievement in an individually competitive setting, and the willingness to go above and beyond standard or minimum requirements.

 More information concerning District Honor Band and All-State can be found at the GMEA Website.